Sev Ohanian: Early life

-Ohanian was born to an Armenian family in Germany, and moved to the U.S. when he was 4 months old.
-At 20 years old, he wrote, directed and produced a microbudget film based on his own life titled My Big Fat Armenian Family.
+Ohanian was born to an Armenian family in West Germany, and moved to the U.S. when he was four months old.
+At 20 years old, he wrote, directed and produced a micro-budget film based on his own life, titled My Big Fat Armenian Family.
 The movie found international success in the Armenian community worldwide.
-Ohanian used the proceeds from the films to help pay for tuition when he attended the University of Southern California School of Cinematic Arts and received an MFA in film and television production.
+Ohanian used the proceeds from the films to help pay for tuition when he attended the University of Southern California School of Cinematic Arts, and received an MFA in film and television production.

 Career

 2013–2017: Early career

 Since graduating from USC in 2012, Ohanian has been a producer on over a dozen feature films.
 Ohanian co-produced the film Fruitvale Station, written and directed by fellow USC graduate Ryan Coogler.
 Fruitvale Station went on to win the top audience and grand jury awards in the U.S. dramatic competition at the 2013 Sundance Film Festival, and also went on to premiere at the 2013 Cannes Film Festival and won the Prize of the Future.

 In 2014, Ohanian produced a two-minute Google Glass spot called Seeds, directed by Aneesh Chaganty.
-The short became an internet sensation after garnering more than 1 million YouTube views in 24 hours, and earned him a spot on The Wrap's 2014 Innovator's List of "Thought Leaders who are Changing Hollywood."
-Ohanian produced Andrew Bujalksi's film Results, which premiered at Sundance in 2015 and was acquired by Magnolia Pictures.
-He also produced Clea DuVall's The Intervention, premiered at Sundance 2016 and was acquired by Paramount.
+The short became an internet sensation after garnering more than one million YouTube views in 24 hours, and earned him a spot on The Wraps 2014 Innovator's List of "Thought Leaders who are Changing Hollywood."
+Ohanian produced Andrew Bujalski's film Results, which premiered at Sundance in 2015, and was acquired by Magnolia Pictures.
+He also produced Clea DuVall's The Intervention, which premiered at Sundance 2016, and was acquired by Paramount.

 Ohanian taught producing as an adjunct professor at USC's School of Cinematic Arts from 2014 to 2018.